SFDO-Tooling/CumulusCI/docs/contributing.md

 Tests should be executable in any order.
 You can run this command a few times to verify if they are:

-> pytest \--random-order
+> pytest -random-order

 It will output something like this:

-> Using \--random-order-bucket=module Using \--random-order-seed=986925
+> Using -random-order-bucket=module Using -random-order-seed=986925

 Using those two parameters on the command line, you can replicate a particular run later.

-In extremely rare cases where it\'s not possible to make tests independent, you can [enforce an order](https://pythonhosted.org/pytest-random-order/##disable-shuffling-in-module-or-class)
+In extremely rare cases where it's not possible to make tests independent, you can [enforce an order](https://pythonhosted.org/pytest-random-order/##disable-shuffling-in-module-or-class)